Oscar predictions: Will 'Power of the Dog' reign supreme?

 The Nominees: “Belfast”; “CODA”; “Don’t Look Up”; “Drive My Car”; “Dune”; “King Richard”; “Licorice Pizza”; “Nightmare Alley”; “The Power of the Dog”; “West Side Story.”

 BAHR: At this point it really feels like the award will go to “The Power of the Dog.”
 It is paradoxically both a safe choice and a game changer in that it would be a first best picture win for Netflix after years of trying.
 Jane Campion’s last major shot at picture (and director) was with “The Piano,” but in 1994 that basically stood no chance against “Schindler’s List.”
 This time, it’s her film that has the leg up on the Spielberg.
-And yet there is a possibility that “CODA” could “Little Miss Sunshine”/”Green Book” its way in there as the feel-good alternative (which was what “Belfast” was supposed to be), which was made even stronger after it won the top honor at the Producers Guild this weekend.
+And yet there is a possibility that “CODA” could “Little Miss Sunshine”/”Green Book” its way in there as the feel-good alternative — which was what “Belfast” was supposed to be.
+(Since this article was first published, the chances for “CODA” improved after winning the top honor at the Producers Guild this weekend.)

 COYLE: I’m calling the “CODA” upset.
 The smart money is on Campion’s film.
 But the win for “CODA” at the Screen Actors Guild — where “The Power of the Dog” failed to get nominated for best ensemble — suggests strong passion for the film, and maybe a crowd-pleasing advantage on the academy’s preferential ballot.
 Either film, though, will symbolize the ascent of streaming in Hollywood.
 It would hand a streaming service — Netflix or Apple — Hollywood’s most prestigious honor for the first time.
 Maybe that’s a big deal, maybe it’s belated confirmation of what everyone has known for some time.

-Note: This story, originally published on March 17, has been updated to add the results from the Producers Guild Awards on March 20.